onsala-space-observatory/UVMultiFit/INSTALL.md

     $ cd test
 	$ <CASADIR>/bin/casa   # replace `CASADIR` with the correct path from above!

-and run the short unit test in folder `test`:
+and run the short unit test in that folder:

     CASA <1>: %run test_uvmultimodel.py